3v5TCX/wn-icebreadcrumbs-plugin/README.md

-Icecollection Breadcrumb Plugin
+Icecollection Breadcrumbs Plugin
 =====================
-Ice Breadcrumb
+Ice Breadcrumbs

 Install
-composer require icecollection/wn-icebreadcrumb-plugin
+composer require icecollection/wn-icebreadcrumbs-plugin

 Breadcrumbs allows you to build out the your pages structure and render breadcrumbs.
 Its easy to set up your pages to take advantage of the new breadcrumbs, once the